 Terms and Rotation: SC membership terms are for three years, with a maximum of two consecutive terms.
 There are no permanent seats on the SC.
 SC members seeking a second term have to be reelected to stay on the SC.
 In 2014, the first time that government members will rotate, there will be a special election in which governments will join for staggered one, two, and three year terms to ensure regular annual rotation from 2015 onwards.
+The Steering Committee will transition each year on October 1.
+Both the outgoing and incoming members should be invited to attend the first SC meeting following the election of new members.

-Meetings: The lead chair is responsible for organizing the annual summit and at least three SC meetings per year: one ministerial-level and two working-level.
+Meetings: The lead chair is responsible for organizing the Biannual Summit and at least three SC meetings per year: one ministerial-level and two working-level.
 The lead chair may call additional meetings as needed.
 The meeting directly after SC elections will include both outgoing and incoming SC members to help ensure a smooth transition.
 The lead chair is to give at least four weeks' notice before any working-level SC meeting and eight weeks' notice for a ministerial-level meeting.
 The Governance and Leadership Subcommittee sets the agenda for every SC meeting and circulates a draft for review by the entire SC at least two weeks in advance.
 SC members must provide notice of the composition of their delegation at least one week before the meeting.